The Locker Key

 “Name of the game, Jake.”

 “I’ll do it first thing in the morning.”
-Jake says as grabs his haversack in the foyer and heads upstairs.
-Mick gathers up the computer and trackpad and heads to his study, down the hall.
+Jake said as grabbed his haversack in the foyer and headed upstairs.
+Mick gathered up the computer and trackpad and took it to his study, down the hall.

-The next morning Riley is driving into the city.
-He flips around on the radio stations until he finds the kind of music that he wants to hear.
+The next morning Riley was driving into the city.
+He flipped around on the radio stations until he found the kind of music that he wanted to hear.
 Vintage rock.
-He starts tapping along to an old Cars’ song, when his cell phone beeps.
-He shuts the radio off and taps on his phone.
-He picks it up.
-He flips on the speaker.
-It’s Thomas MacDonnell.
+He was tapping along to an old Cars’ song, when his cell phone beeped.
+He shut the radio off and tapped on his phone.
+He flipped on the speaker.
+It was Thomas MacDonnell.

 “Yeah...Thomas...talk to me, man.”